otayfuroglu/deepQM/README.md

 # How To Use

+deepQM.py is the main pyhton script that does the calculations.
+It can be called from run_deepQM.sh file in which a set of parameters are predefined and can ben customized according to the calculation type.

+## Parameters
+### calcMode
+There are several types of calculation modes: sp_single_mol, sp_multi_mol, sp_grouped_multi_mol, opt_grouped_multi_mol, opt_single_mol, opt_multi_mol

+sp_single_mol:single point energy of a single pdb file

+sp_multi_mol: single point energy of a multiple pdb files.
+It calls sp_single_mol for all compounds in a directory

+sp_grouped_multi_mol: single point energy of a multiple compounds which runs the sp_single_mol three times and finds differences between two groups (group A and group B) and it performs the same calculation for multiple pdb files

+opt_single_mol: it performs geometry optimization for a single pdb file

+opt_multi_mol: it performs geometry optimization for multiple pdb files

+### model_list
+This sets the calculator type currently ani1x, ani1ccx, ani2x, dftd3 and g16 calculators are provided.
+More than one type of calculators can be set.
+The resulting csv file will print all the modellist.
+### struct_dir
+This tells where the pdb files are.
+Explicit directory or subdirectories can be defined.
+### namebase
+This tells what the base name of the pdb files.
+When the trajectory is extracted in to multiple files the file name excluding the frame number is given here.
+This name is only required when sequential file names are given with seq_start and seq_end commands.
+### seq_start
+sets sequence of start (default=0) frame starting number.
+### seq_end
+sets frame ending number (default=1000). if -1 is given, it calculates all the pdb files in the struct_dir without caring namebase.
+### index_file_path
+Group index file in Gromacs format.
+Any two groups can be chosen from index file.
+Required when "group" types of calculators.
+Groups are defined in the following lines
+### group1
+Group A in AB-->A+B calculation Default is 1 for protein in MD simulations
+### group2
+Group B in AB-->A+B calculation Default is 13 for ligand in MD simulations
+### thr_fmax
+set thrshold fmax for optimization (default=0.01).
+Only used in optimization types of calculators
+### maxiter
+Maximum iteration for optimization.
+Only used in optimization types of calculators

+### run script by:
+$PYTHON_DIR/python $deepQM_DIR/deepQM.py $calcMode $n_procs $model_list $struct_dir $namebase $seq_start $seq_end $index_file_path $group1 $group2 $thr_fmax $maxiter

 ## Tutorial-1: Ligand solvation free energy from ligand+water (LS) simulations

 ## Tutorial-2: Ligand binding free energy from Protein+ligand+water (PLS) simulations